(For solo travelers & couples, photographers welcome, adventurers encouraged)

 🐋 Whales from the shore

-We’ll also spend time exploring for other sightings — from moose to foxes.
+We’ll also spend time exploring for other sightings, from moose to foxes.

 ✅ Included:

-6 nights of accommodation
+6 nights of accommodation (arranged with locally owned inns)

-Select meals
+Select group meals

-Small group (max 4 guests!)
+Small group experience (maximum 4 participants)

 ❌ Not included: